 Whenever I photograph food that I’m trying to post, I like to shoot from above and from a few different side angles.

 Sometimes I’ll have an idea in my head as to which angle will work well, and I’ll be surprised to find that what I expected to chose would be the complete opposite.
-The beauty of photography is that you have the ability to take several shots and then strategically chose the best one.
+The beauty of product photography is that you have the ability to take several shots and then strategically chose the best one.

 #9: Put your product in context

 It’s important that your prospective customers are able to envision themselves using your product.
-After all, if someone sees your product online and can’t easily picture herself using it, why would she buy it?
+After all, if someone sees photos of your product online and can’t easily picture herself using it, why would she buy it?